acadonis/Project-1-Space-Invaders/README.md

 ### Controls

 Arrow keys to move left and right, spacebar to shoot.
-Cmd r to start a new game :wink:
+Command r to start a new game :wink:

 ### Brief